-Robot Garden may be the first robotics themed hackerspace in the world and will be the first hackerspace open to the community in the Tri-Valley part of the East San Francisco Bay Area.
-We plan to make available all the tools makers have come to love such as 3D printers, laser cutters, CNC machines, sewing equipment, soldering irons and oscilloscopes.
+Robot Garden may be the first robotics themed makerspace in the world and will be the first makerspace open to the community in the Tri-Valley part of the East San Francisco Bay Area.
+We plan to make available all the tools makers have come to love such as 3D printers, laser cutters, CNC machines, soldering irons and oscilloscopes.
 Members can work on all manner of technology and art projects, not just robots.
-In addition, we will have unique robotics resources not found at any previous hackerspace.
+In addition, we will have unique robotics resources not found at any previous makerspace.

 Robots are a catalyst for excitement and education.
 We are a community that seeks to promote innovation, creativity, learning, personal and community development and the creation of tangible new technology through collaboration, classes, and by providing resources for our members and the wider community.

 By fostering open source software and hardware projects, we encourage development of technology that benefits society.
 We ask our community to always ‘be excellent to each other’, as Noisebridge describes it.
 We are already hosting events and will continue to offer classes, and host hack-a-thons, competitions, seminars and concerts among many other activities.

 Our core team is growing and you are welcome to join us.

 - President: Tom Manger,